arthurlvt/Raspberry-Pi-Master/README.md

-# GETTING STARTED WITH RASPBERRY PI

-> [!IMPORTANT]
-> **There are a lot of projects in this repo so look at the differents branchs !**

 # Raspberry Pi Master Repository

 Welcome to the **Raspberry Pi Master Repository**! 🎉
+> [!IMPORTANT]
-This repository is a centralized location for all Raspberry Pi-related projects and guides.
+> This repository is a centralized location for all Raspberry Pi-related projects and guides.
 Below is an overview of the repository structure to help you navigate effectively.

 ---